Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Introduction

 We summarize our contributions of this paper as follows: \begin{enumerate} \item Motivated from the challenges of existing techniques (Section \ref{sec:challenges}), we introduce a bagging procedure to estimate a lower confidence bound for $Z^*$, correspondingly an upper confidence bound for $\mathcal G(\hat x)$ (Section \ref{sec:bagging proc}).
-We present the idea of our procedure that views SAA as a kernel in a symmetric statistic, and an optimistic bound for SAA as its associated limiting quantity (Section \ref{sec:fixed}). \item We analyze the asymptotic behaviors of the infinite-order symmetric statistic generated from the SAA kernel, under minimal smoothness requirements on the optimization problem.
-Moreover, when smoothness conditions are introduced, we demonstrate how these behaviors recover the classical CLT on SAA.
+We present the idea of our procedure that views SAA as a kernel in a symmetric statistic, and an optimistic bound for SAA as its associated limiting quantity (Section \ref{sec:fixed}). \item We analyze the asymptotic behaviors of our bagging estimator, which can be viewed as an infinite-order symmetric statistic, under three increasingly stringent sets of regularity conditions on the optimization problem: minimal smoothness requirements, Lipschitzness and additionally solution uniqueness.
+In the last case, we also demonstrate how our asymptotic is on par with the classical CLT on SAA.
 These results are presented in Section \ref{sec:growing}.
-The mathematical developments without smoothness conditions utilize a combination of probabilistic coupling arguments and a new hypergeometric representation associated with the Hajek projection \cite{van2000asymptotic} (Appendices \ref{proof:non-degeneracy} and \ref{proof:main}).
-The developments to recover the classical CLT use another analysis-of-variance (ANOVA) decomposition and a maximal deviation bound for empirical processes (Appendix \ref{sec:refined}). \item Building on the above results, we demonstrate how the bounds generated from our bagging procedure exhibit asymptotically correct coverages, and improve a tradeoff between the bound tightness and the statistical accuracy in existing batching schemes.
-This efficiency gain can be seen by an asymptotic comparison of the standard error in our estimator and an interpretation using conditional Monte Carlo.
-These developments are in Sections \ref{sec:properties} and \ref{sec:error}, with mathematical details in Appendices \ref{proof:se}-\ref{proof:final}. \item We explain the stability in our generated bounds brought by the smoothing effect of bagging in estimating standard error.
-This compares favorably with the direct use of CLT in situations where the objective function is smooth.
-This property is supported by our numerical experiments (Section \ref{sec:numerics}). \end{enumerate}
+The mathematical developments without smoothness conditions utilize a combination of an analysis-of-variance (ANOVA) decomposition of the symmetric statistic and an analysis of the high-order error of the Hajek projection (\cite{van2000asymptotic}), using a probabilistic coupling argument and the Efron-Stein inequality (Appendix \ref{proof:main}).
+The developments with smoothness conditions and the reconciliation of the classical CLT on SAA use the argmax theorem and a maximal deviation bound for empirical processes (Appendix \ref{sec:refined}). \item Building on the above results, we demonstrate that the bounds generated from our bagging procedure exhibit asymptotically correct coverages.
+In deriving these guarantees, we also analyze and formulate sufficient conditions on the bootstrap Monte Carlo sizes.
+These developments are in Section \ref{sec:error}, with additional technical details in Appendices \ref{sec:debiased bagging}, \ref{proof:consistency} and \ref{proof:final}. \item We compare our approach with both batching and the direct use of CLT.
+In particular, we show that our bagging estimator possesses a standard error no larger than both of these competing methods whenever applicable (i.e., bagging offers variance reduction).
+These developments are in Sections \ref{sec:properties}, with mathematical details in Appendix \ref{proof:se}.
+Tying to our beginning motivation, we then argue how bagging improves a tradeoff between the bound tightness and the statistical accuracy faced by batching, and elicits more stable standard error estimates than the direct use of CLT.
+We support these comparisons by our numerical experiments (Section \ref{sec:numerics}). \end{enumerate}